michaeldeitcher/grow_goals/README.md

 # Plant Nurturer Grow Challenge
 Feed, Light, and Water your challenge plant to achieve the fastest growth.
-Be rewarded by you vibrant and abundant plants.
+Be rewarded by your vibrant and abundant plants.

 ## To Play
 1. Clone or download this project.